BIATeam/BIADocs/docs/10-Introduction/30-TryIt/20-CreateYourFirstProject.md

     1. In VSCode Run and debug "DotNet WebApi"
       ![VSCode Start WebApi](../../Images/GettingStarted/CreateYourFirstProject-11-VSCodeStartWebApi.PNG)
     2. The swagger page will be open.
-      Click on "BIA login" at bottom right.
+      Click on "BIA login" at bottom right and wait (There is no need to type anything in the window that appeared).
-      The button will be green.
+      The window should close and the "BIA login" button should be green.
       ![Swagger](../../Images/GettingStarted/CreateYourFirstProject-5-Swagger.PNG)

-    3. If the button is red it is probably an error in bianetconfig.Development.json.
+    3. If the button is red or if there is an error after you clicked on it, it is probably due to an error in **'...\MyFirstProject\DotNet\MyCompany.MyFirstProject.Presentation.Api\bianetconfig.Development.json'**.
+Look for **LdapDomains** and replace the values with the following ones.

+    ```json title="bianetconfig.Development.json"
+    "LdapDomains": [
+      {
+        "Name": "ONE",
+        "LdapName": "one.ad",
+        "ContainsGroup": true,
+        "ContainsUser": true
+      }
+    ]
+    ```

 9. Run the Front
     1. Do not stop the Run of the "DotNet WebApi" launched in previous step
-    2. Install npm:
+    2. Install npm, if you use PrimeNg V6 :
-        1. In VSCode (folder MyFirstProject) press F1
-        2. Click "Tasks: Run Tasks".
-        3. Click "Angular: install".
+        1. You can buy a licence on [PrimeNG website](https://primeng.org/lts)
+        2. Or go back to a free no LTS version by deleting all licence manager mentions in **'...\MyFirstProject\Angular\package.json'** and install the latest PrimeNG version that doesn't use LTS (you can check on [PrimeNG website](https://primeng.org/lts) what is the latest version).
+        Go in the "Angular" repository :
+        ```ps
+        cd Angular
+        ```
+        And run the command replacing LatestPrimeNGVersion by the current latest PrimeNG version :
+        ```ps
+        npm i primeng@LatestPrimeNGVersion
+        ```
     3. In VSCode Run and debug "Angular + npm start"
     ![CreateYourFirstProject-1-BIATollKit](../../Images/GettingStarted/CreateYourFirstProject-12-VSCodeStartAngular.PNG)
     4. Open a browser at address http://localhost:4200/